juju/docs/src/en/controllers-creating.md

 This creates a new controller called `aws-us-east-1` in that cloud and region.

-## Notes

 Bootstrap has many options.
-Some commonly used options are described here with examples.
+Some of the more commonly used ones are detailed here.

 ## Create an LXD Xenial controller